BearishMushroom/goif/README.md

 Submit the `Canvas` of your finished scene and goif will add it to the gif.

+## Warning!
+While recording, goif can use insane amounts of memory!
+This is all cleaned up after export, though.

+Also, please note that exporting can take a few seconds and will stall the game.

 # Example
 Captures a gif of a rectangle moving right, printing info as it saves.